brandon-charnick/docker-symfony/README.md

 ## Description

-This is a `Symfony 6` application built with `Docker` and `Docker Compose V2` for running the environment for local development.
+This is a `Symfony 6` application built with `Docker` and `Docker Compose V2` for for a local development environment.

 It is composed of the following containers: